 STAA Trucks: The 1982 federal Surface Transportation Assistance Act (STAA) allowed larger trucks on the National Network.
 These larger trucks are called "STAA vehicles."
-(For more details on truck sizes and routes, see the web page Truck Size & Routes.)
+(For more details on truck sizes and routes, see Truck Lengths & Routes.)

 STAA Access Routes: STAA vehicles can use the NN, and can exit the NN only where a "T" signs is posted for Terminal Access, or an "S" sign is posted for Service Access.

 Services: A Service Access route may provide food, fuel, lodging, and/or repair; however, at least two of these three services -- food, fuel, and lodging -- must be present before a sign will be posted.

 Federal Law: The 1982 federal STAA required reasonable access to facilities for food, fuel, repairs, and rest.
 In 1990, federal regulations expanded truck access from one-half mile to one mile off the NN.
 The Code of Federal Regulations, Title 23, Section 658.19 (a) states "No State may enact or enforce any law denying reasonable access to vehicles with dimensions authorized by the STAA between the NN and... facilities for food, fuel, repairs, and rest."
 Section (d) states "No State may enact or enforce any law denying access within 1 road-mile from the National Network... except for specific safety reasons... ."